SOFTENG310-G7/degree-planner/README.md

 ### Additional tools

-The project is configured with Prettier to ensure a consistent code style.

-For a smoother contribution process, we recommend you:
+This project is configured with [Prettier](https://prettier.io) to ensure a consistent code style.
+If you are contributing code, then we recommend you:

-* configure your code editor to use the Prettier extension; and
+- configure your code editor to use the Prettier extension; and
-* enable your editor’s format on save option.
+- enable your editor’s *format on save* option.

-Additionally, the following npm scripts have been provided to ensure formatting checks are passed.
+This will help improve the speed and quality of code reviews.
+The following npm commands may be useful for verifying that your code is consistently formatted with the rest of the project:

 ```
 # Run Prettier to format source code